 It is also possible to switch insurance companies during your policy.
 However, your insurance company will usually charge you a penalty fee.
 You need to check the terms and conditions of your policy to find out the cost of switching and based on this, decide if it is worth switching during the policy.

 |If your insurance company cancels your car insurance policy, for whatever reason, they must give you seven days’ notice.|

 - Notify your insurance company in writing that you are cancelling your policy if your policy is still in place

-- Get a copy of your no claims discount from your previous provider and send it to your new insurer
+- Get a copy of your no claims discount from your previous insurance company and send it to your new company

-- Send your insurer a copy of your current driving licence
+- Send your new insurance company a copy of your current driving license